Google Logo

 Google Logo 2015-present

 In 2015, the company introduced a simplified logo.
-The serifs have disappeared, the shades have become more saturated.
-This version was developed by a whole team of graphic artists who collaborated on a weeklong sprint.
+Serifs disappeared, and shades became more saturated.
+This version was developed by a team of graphic artists who collaborated for a week.

 Font and Colors